-access the cache first, with a cost of 1.
+data, and a cache with a subset of the data.
+When the user needs to read a piece of data, it can simply access the main memory directly, with a cost of 10.
+Alternatively, it can also access the cache first, with a cost of 1.
 If the cache owns this piece of data, there is no additional cost.
 Else, it also needs to access the main memory with an additional cost of 10.
 This is a generic problem, where the costs may correspond to dollar amounts (e.g. for an ISP customer that either accesses a cached Youtube video at the ISP cache, or the more distant Youtube server), to power (e.g. in a two-level memory system or a two-level IP forwarding system within a networking device), or to bandwidth (e.g. in a data center, with a local cache in the same rack as a server versus a more distant main memory).

-Assume that the user holds a Bloom filter to indicate which elements are in the cache, and this Bloom filter has a false positive probability of 10^{-3} .
+Assume that the user holds a Bloom filter to indicate which elements are in the cache, and this Bloom filter has a false positive probability of $10^{-3}$ .
 Further assume that this Bloom filter indicates that some arbitrary element x is in the cache.
 It would seem intuitive to always access the cache in such a case.
-If the user does access the cache, it would seem that it pays just above 1 on average, since it will most often pay 1 (with probability $1-10^{-3}$), and rarely 1+10 = 11 (with probability 10^{-3}).
-If instead it directly accesses the main memory, it always pays 10.
+If the user does access the cache, it would seem that he pays just above 1 on average, since he will most often pay 1 (with probability $1 - 10^{-3}$ ), and rarely 1 + 10 = 11(with probability $10^{-3}$ ).
+If instead he directly accesses the main memory, he always pays 10.

-However, this approach completely disregards the a priori ori probability, and it is particularly wrong if the a priori probability is too small.
-For instance, assume that the main memory contains 10^{10} elements, while the cache only contains 10^4 elements.
-For simplicity, further assume that x is drawn uniformly at random from the memory, i.e., the a priori probability that it belongs to the cache is $10^4/10^{10} = 10^{-6}$.
+However, this approach completely disregards the a priori probability, and it is particularly wrong if the a priori probability is too small.
+For instance, assume that the main memory contains $10^{10}$ elements, while the cache only contains $10^4$ elements.
+For simplicity, further assume that x is drawn uniformly at random from the memory, i.e., the a priori probability that it belongs to the cache is $10^4/10^{10} = 10^{-6}$ .
 This is the probability before we query the Bloom filter.
 Then the probability that x is in the cache after the Bloom filter says it is in the cache is only about $\approx 10^{-6}/10^{-3} = 10^{-3}$ (the exact computation is in the paper).

-This is the Bloom paradox: with high probability $(1-10^{-3})$, x is actually not in the cache, even though the Bloom filter indicates that x is in the cache.
+This is the Bloom paradox: with high probability $(1-10^{-3})$ , x is actually not in the cache, even though the Bloom filter indicates that x is in the cache.
 More generally, if the a priori probability is low enough before accessing the Bloom filter, it is better to disregard the Bloom filter results and always go automatically to the main memory - in fact, it is better to not even query the Bloom filter.
 Taken to the extreme, when the Bloom paradox applies to all elements, it means in fact that the entire cache is useless.